vmware-tanzu/pinniped/proposals/xxxx_carvel-package/README.md

 - Are pre-rendered into installable templates listed with each Pinniped release:
   - [v0.25.0](https://github.com/vmware-tanzu/pinniped/releases/tag/v0.25.0)
-- Can optionally be customized and rendered by a consumer of the Pinniped project by cloning down the github repository, making changes to the `values.yaml` file and then rendered via `ytt`.
+- Can optionally be customized and rendered by a consumer of the Pinniped project by cloning down the Github repository, making changes to the `values.yaml` file and then rendering via `ytt`.

 ## Terminology / Concepts

-- `Carvel` is an open-source project that provides tools for managing software build, configuration and deployment on a Kubernetes cluster.
+- `Carvel` is an set of open-source projects that provide tools for managing software build, configuration and deployment on a Kubernetes cluster.
 For more information [read the Carvel docs](https://carvel.dev/).
 - `kapp` is a Carvel provided CLI tool for deploying software onto a Kubernetes cluster.
 See [the docs](https://carvel.dev/kapp/) for more information.